TheGroxEmpire/Classic-WoW-Armaments/README.md

 "Spellpower" is shorthand for the "+Spell Damage and Healing" stat.
 The "+Healing" stat can sometimes be referred to as "Healing Power".

 4. Does <item> scale with Spell Damage?
-All weapons that scale with Spell Damage are listed in #weapons, everything else can be found in #armor-and-trinkets and #consumables.
+All weapons, armor, trinkets, and consumables that scale with Spell Damage are listed in ``chance_on_hits.md``.
 Nothing else in the game scales with Spell Damage, everything's been verified with the database.

 5. Can this crit?
 All Damage-Over-Time and Channeled abilities cannot crit, everything else can.